hectorhm98/RandomUserChallenge/README.md

 - To avoid repetition I assumed the email must be unique, so to add and modify users, I will treat them as primary key in CoreData entity.
 - Since data will always be persisted locally, the data flow will be the following: DTO (API) -> Entity (CoreData) <-> Domain.
         -> I decided to keep DTO to Domain mapping to show the separation of concerns.
+- For the testing:
+   - I focus mainly on the Repository for all the Data logic -> To test in the same repository file the CoreData functions (RandomUserStorageQuery), instead of mocking it, I used a helper to make a NSManagedObjectContext object in memory (using the path "/dev/null" -> Recommended way, instead of using NSInMemoryStoreType)
+   - Since the UseCases are pretty simple, and the Repository is already tested, I implemented the test for ViewModel, mocking the Repository, so it already covers the UseCases and the business logic inside the VM.

 ---